Official bilingualism in Canada

 At the provincial level, the Constitution Act, 1982 recognizes and guarantees the equal status of French and English in New Brunswick.
-While French has equal legal status in Manitoba restored due to a court ruling that struck down seventy-year-old English-only laws in 1985, in practice, French language services are only provided in some regions of the province.
+While French has equal legal status in Manitoba restored due to a court ruling, Reference re Manitoba Language Rights, that struck down seventy-year-old English-only laws in 1985, in practice, French language services are only provided in some regions of the province.
 Quebec has declared itself officially unilingual (French only).
 Alberta and Saskatchewan are also considered unilingual (English only).
 In practice, all provinces, including Quebec, offer some services in both English and French and some publicly funded education in both official languages up to the high school level (English-language post-secondary education institutions are also present in Quebec, as are French language post-secondary institutions in other provinces, in particular in Manitoba, Ontario and New Brunswick).
 English and French are official languages in all three territories.
 In addition, Inuktitut is also an official language in Nunavut, and nine aboriginal languages have official status in the Northwest Territories.